 Our burning of natural gas directly converts into CO2 using standard conversion factors.

 Electricity we buy from utilities is converted to CO2 by using the latest EPA eGrid emissions factors at the sub-region level.
-The most current data from eGrid2010 is from calendar year 2007.
+The most current data from eGrid 2010 is from calendar year 2007.
 Because the eGrid sub-region for western Washington significantly under-represents the CO2 impact of electricity from our utility, we use Washington state reported CO2 figures that more accurately represent our climate impact for this area.
 We use this methodology because a significant percentage of our overall electricity usage occurs in western Washington (where our headquarters, several stores and one distribution center are located), so without this adjustment we would under-represent our climate impact and have less accurate data for business analysis.

 To create our GHG inventory, we claim the carbon impacts for the shipment of goods that we own, or in cases where we schedule and control the transportation.
 Thus, we take responsibility when a vendor ships products from their location to our distribution centers because we control the method and timing of deliveries.
 We also include the emissions that result from sending product by truck from our distribution centers to our stores, or from fulfilling a direct sales order by shipping a package via a carrier such as UPS.
 This approach means that REI assumes responsibility for emissions in three areas: goods inbound (from vendors or factories to our distribution centers or stores); intra-company transfers (shipments from our distribution centers to our stores, between stores, or from stores back to our distribution centers); and direct fulfillment (Internet, 800 number and catalog sales shipped directly to customers).